plugdata-team/plugdata/README.md

 ![screenshot_PLUGDATA](https://user-images.githubusercontent.com/44585538/159185921-1dc99ba3-2faf-44d4-8c30-522afa2ffcd1.png)

-PlugData a plugin wrapper for PureData, featuring a new GUI made with JUCE.
+PlugData is a plugin wrapper for PureData, featuring a new GUI made with JUCE.
 This is still a WIP, and there are probably still some bugs.
 By default, it ships with the ELSE collection of externals and abstractions.
 The aim is to provide a more comfortable patching experience for a large selection of DAWs.
 It can also be used as a standalone replacement for pure-data.

+For Arch users, you can install [the AUR package](https://aur.archlinux.org/packages/plugdata-git) manually or via an AUR helper.

+## Build

 ```
 git clone --recursive https://github.com/timothyschoen/PlugData.git